ghewgill/neon-lang/docs/reference/declarations.rst

 .. note::

    The difference between ``LET`` and ``CONSTANT`` is that a ``CONSTANT`` value must be able to be evaluated at *compile* time.
+   A ``LET`` value can be initialised from data that is known only at runtime.

 .. tip::

    If you calculate a value, or save the return value from a function call, then usually ``LET`` is what you want to use.
    Use ``VAR`` only when necessary in the case where your program logic needs to modify the variable later.

 Exceptions
 ----------